Pressure Treatment vs Dip Treatment of Outdoor Timber

-If you’re buying a product which is made from wood and it’s going to go outside, whether it’s fencing, a garden shed or an arbour then you need to know about timber treatment.
+If you’re buying a timber product to be located outside, whether it’s fencing, a garden shed or an arbour, then Andy Taylor says that you need to know about how the timber is treated and the difference between pressure and dip treatment.

-Treatment is very important as over time timber will become susceptible to rot and insect attack which can severely damage it.
+Treating wood is very important, as over time timber will become increasingly susceptible to rot and insect attack which can severely damage it.

-Dip treated products are generally cheaper and this is because the process of dip treating takes less time to do, leading to lower labour and storage costs.
+Dip-treated products are generally cheaper than pressure-treated equivalents as the process of dip treating takes less time, leading to lower labour and storage costs.

-If a product is dip treated the treatment will thin and fade over time and most manufacturers will require treatment annually to comply with their guarantee conditions.
-They will also advise that you isolate it from the ground using a pressure treated gravel board for example with fencing.
+However, the treatment will thin and fade over time and most manufacturers recommend annual repeat treatments to comply with their guarantee conditions.
+They will also advise that you isolate a dip-treated product from the ground using a pressure-treated gravel board.

 Although they are cheaper to buy, you need to weigh up what is important to you, whether you want to save money initially or to spend more time and money treating the product annually.

-The process of Pressure Treating or Vacuum Pressure Impregnation as it is officially know involves a longer process.
-Firstly the wood is dried naturally using air flow or a kiln, this removes moisture from the wood so it is ready to be treated.
+The process of pressure treating, or vacuum pressure impregnation as it is officially known as involves a longer process.
+Firstly the wood is dried naturally using airflow or a kiln, this removes moisture from the wood so it is ready to be treated.

-Next the wood is placed into a pressure treatment tank, and air is removed via a vacuum.
-Then the tank will be flooded with preservative liquid, then the excess fluid is extracted using a vacuum again.
+Next, the wood is placed into a pressure treatment tank, and the air is removed via a vacuum.
+Then the tank will be flooded with preservative liquid, and finally, the excess fluid is extracted using a vacuum again.

 Weathering will not affect pressure treatment, so it will last much longer.
-Although if you do saw/cut a piece of pressure treated timber manufacturers will always advise to treat the newly exposed part.
+Although if you do saw or cut a piece of pressure treated timber manufacturers will always advise treating the newly exposed part.

 Pressure treatment, by its very nature, is a more expensive process and this will be reflected in the buying price, of course.
 However, most pressure treated products will come with an extended guarantee which could be up to 15 years.